Direct naar inhoud

 This permit is issued by UWV.
 You will be able to apply for this permit if 1 of the following applies to the person you intend to hire:

-• They are already living in the Netherlands and have a residence permit (‘verblijfsvergunning’), such as international students and asylum seekers for example.
+• They are already living in the Netherlands and have a residence permit (‘verblijfsvergunning’), such as international students and asylum seekers.

 • They will be working in the Netherlands for less than 3 months.